Which Games are Unaffected by Absolute Commitments?

 The SPE in this game is easy to read off: we can see that if $k$ gets a choice, they will chose to play right, resulting in $u^2$ and, if $j$ gets a choice, they will chose left, resulting in $u^3$.
-Seeing this, player $i$ will choose right, yielding $u^3$ as the SPE.
-The addition of just one contract cannot change the equilibrium.
-Neither player $j$ nor $k$ could do better than the SPE and, since $i$ owns the root, committing to a move and going first are effectively the same.
-A second contract can break resilience.
-If $i$ has the first contract and $j$ the second, we can have the following contract threat from $i$: \begin{quote} \begin{enumerate} \item[$i$:] ``\emph{if player $j$ does not \emph{commit to} playing right, I will play left.}'' \end{enumerate} \end{quote} This contract can easily be converted into a cut for player $i$: cut away the right branch in every subgame where player $j$ did not cut away their left branch.
-Moving forward, we will not formally convert the contracts into cuts and trust that it is clear from the context what is intended.
+Seeing this, agent $i$ will choose right, yielding $u^3$ as the SPE.
+The addition of just one commitment cannot change the equilibrium.
+Neither agent $j$ nor $k$ could do better than the SPE and, since $i$ owns the root, committing to a move and going first are effectively the same.
+A second commitment can break resilience.
+If $i$ has the first commitment and $j$ the second, we can have the following threat from $i$: \begin{quote} \begin{enumerate} \item[$i$:] ``\emph{If agent $j$ does not \emph{commit to} playing right, I will play left.}'' \end{enumerate} \end{quote} This commitment can be converted into a cut for agent $i$: cut away the right branch in every subgame where agent $j$ did not cut away their left branch.
+Moving forward, we will not formally convert the commitments into cuts and trust that the intention is clear.